The SUP Paddle Guide – How to Find the Right SUP Paddle

 Length: Choosing between a custom fixed length or adjustable?
 If the paddle is for your exclusive enjoyment and use, finding a custom length is the right choice.

 These paddles should be 8 – 10 inches taller than your height.
-Also consider the width of the board in case you need to go a couple inches longer to clear the rail.
+Also, consider the width of the board in case you need to go a couple of inches longer to clear the rail.

 An adjustable paddle is a better choice for families, groups, rental shops, etc. The adjustable paddles are usually slightly heavier (because of the interlocking shafts).